gdsbook/book/notebooks/05_choropleth.md

 represents the lower bound of interval $j$.
 Different classification schemes obtain from their definition of the class boundaries.
-The choice of the classification scheme should take into consideration the statistical distribution of the attribute values as well as the goal of our map (e.g., highlight outliers Vs accurately depict the distribution of values).
+The choice of the classification scheme should take into consideration the statistical distribution of the attribute values as well as the goal of our map (e.g., highlight outliers vs. accurately depict the distribution of values).

-To illustrate these considerations, we will examine regional income data for the 32 Mexican states used in the paper by {cite}`Rey_2010`.
+To illustrate these considerations, we will examine regional income data for 32 Mexican states {cite}`Rey_2010` in this chapter.
 The variable we focus on is per capita gross domestic product for 1940 (`PCGDP1940`):

 ```python tags=[]